retaildevcrews/ServicePrincipal/docs/architecture.md

             participant AC as Activity Context
             participant AS as Activity Service
             participant AR as Activity Repository
-            participant QS as Queueu Service
+            participant QS as Queue Service
             participant DQ as DiscoveryQueue

             C ->>+F: 0 */30 * * * *